This is a fictional story about how a truth detector the size of a cellphone came to be.

 Hootie was already there and waiting when I pulled up.
 I still hadn’t decided whether he was a genuine genius or some kind of kook.
 I decided to “shoot” him with the device before I let him “shoot” me with it – just to be on the safe side.
 He agreed and gave me a few simple instructions.

 “I’ve set the parameters so all you have to do is aim it at my head and pull the trigger.
 That’ll start recording.
 When you’re done, pull it again and it’ll stop.
-While you’re recording and aiming it at me, watch the middle line on the display, it will vary from below the baseline to above it, depending on the truthfulness of the statement.
+While you’re recording and aiming it at me, watch the middle line on the display.
+As I speak, it will vary from below the baseline to above it, depending on the truthfulness of the statement.
 Above the line shows a truthful statement, below it indicates that I’m lying.
 Got it?”

 We decided that I’d sit in the car to keep the device out of sight and he’d stand about ten feet away.
 Now just aim, squeeze the trigger, and watch the bouncing ball.